Table of Contents

 How to Get Rid of A Migraine Headache?

-Being proactive when the migraines begin can help since the sooner the person starts mitigating its effects, the better the situation will be.
-Some treatments may involve taking over-the-counter and prescribed medicines and other measures to help with the symptoms.
+Being proactive when the migraines begin can help, since the sooner the person starts mitigating their effects, the better the situation will be.
+Some treatments may involve taking over-the-counter and prescribed medicines, and other measures to help with the symptoms.

 Moreover, there is now a range of medications to relieve migraine attacks.
 Those medications delivered as tablets or pills, nasal sprays, suppositories, or injections can include the following: